Replace value – more information

 Calculated columns are created using an expression which often includes the values in other columns.
 If a specific value in the calculated column looks wrong, it may be the value in one of the original columns that should be replaced instead.

-You can edit or review the expression to detect the original columns included in an expression by clicking on the calculated column in the Data panel, and, in the column view of the expanded Data panel, under Expression, click Edit.
+You can edit or review the expression to detect the original columns included in an expression by clicking on the calculated column in the Data in analysis flyout, and, in the column view of the expanded Data in analysis flyout, under Expression, click Edit.
 See Editing a calculated column for more information.